How do Razor RX200 vs. Unagi Model One stack up?

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Razor RX200 has Disc breaks, and Unagi Model One has Electronic breaks.
+Razor RX200 has Disc brakes, and Unagi Model One has Electronic brakes.

 When it comes to tires, there are two options, pneumatic or solid.
 Pneumatic tires are more comfortable, but can burst if punctured by glass, thorns or nails.
 Solid rubber tires however are far more durable (and puncture-proof) but will give a more bumpy ride.

 Razor RX200 has Pneumatic and Unagi Model One has Solid.